Laura Wright Injured: ‘General Hospital’ Star Reveals Big News After Troubling Fall

 On Thursday evening, Laura shared the scoop via her Instagram page.
 Wright’s injury came about a week ago, she details, after a fall down the stairs.
 The General Hospital star says that she broke her foot and isn’t supposed to walk on it for six weeks.

-Despite having a broken foot, Laura was all smiles and it’s clear that she is doing her best not to let this slow her down.
-Wright joked about having to wear a gorgeous cast for four weeks and she also joked about needing to rely on a Knee Rover scooter to get around for now.
+Despite having a broken foot, Laura was all smiles, and it’s clear that she is doing her best not to let this slow her down.
+Wright joked about having to wear a gorgeous cast for four weeks, and she also joked about needing to rely on a Knee Rover scooter to get around for now.

 While the General Hospital star is mostly able to joke and smile about this broken foot, her Twitter page revealed that this is causing her some major disappointment in one specific way.
-It turns out that Wright was slated to fly to Prague with her daughter and now she’s had to cancel the trip.
+It turns out that Wright was slated to fly to Prague with her daughter, and now she’s had to cancel the trip.

 In the photo she shared on Instagram, Laura’s real-life beau Wes Ramsey, who portrays Peter on General Hospital, was using a scooter in solidarity with his love.
 Despite having a cast and having to cancel a trip to Prague, it looks like Wright is still working and keeping commitments as much as she can.